-Ust-Moma, ID 24382, 196 a.s.l., Indigirka River basin Statistically significant positive trends are identified for the period from May to November, and on average temperature increases by +2.1°С in 39 years (1977-2015) (Table 6, Fig. S3).
-Maximum values of trends are observed in October and November and account for +3.0 °С and +5.9 °С respectively.
-The change points are estimated as 2001-2002 for August – November and 2006 for May – July.
+Ust-Moma, ID 24382, 196 a.s.l., the Indigirka River basin Statistically significant positive trends are identified for the period from May to November, and on average temperature increases by +2.1°С over 39 years (1977-2015) (Table 6, Fig. S3).
+The largest trends are observed in October and November and account for +3.0 °С and +5.9 °С respectively.
+The change points are estimated as occurring in 2001-2002 for August – November and 2006 for May – July.
 The trend in ALT (mean=127 cm) is insignificant.
-The number of «warm» days has increased, on average, by 39 days in 1977 to 2015 from 57 to 96.
+The number of «warm» days has increased, on average, by 39 days in 1977 to 2015 (from 57 to 96).

-Runoff
+Streamflow

 Positive statistically significant trends (р<0.05) in monthly streamflow were identified during two main periods: in autumn-winter and in the first month of a spring flood – in May for most of the river gauges (Fig. 3, Table 7-8).
 Most of the time series with significant trends are nonstationary, where changes are attributed to break points.
 Single and double change points are common for studied streamflow records and are described below.